-CareSM Program ev ri Actna In Touch Care SM (ITC) program provides you personalized support to help you manage a health vent or chronic condition.
-The program uses a combination of digital and one-on-one support that's light for you.
-The program offers you: Ongoing, one-on-one phone calls with a nurse who serves as a trusted resource for you and your family Ongoing, one-on-one phone calls with a nurse who serves as a trusted resource for you and your Digital support that provides a variety of resources to help you better manage your health Customized health action plans based on your needs and preferences To start using Aetna's In Touch Care SM digital support, log in to your secure Aetna member website from www.MHBP.com .
+Special feature Description Aetna In Touch Care SM Program Aetna In Touch Care SM (ITC) program provides you personalized support to help you manage a health event or chronic condition.
+The program uses a combination of digital and one-on-one support that's right for you.
+The program offers you: Ongoing, one-on-one phone calls with a nurse who serves as a trusted resource for you and your family Digital support that provides a variety of resources to help you better manage your health Customized health action plans based on your needs and preferences To start using Aetna's In Touch Care SM digital support, log in to your secure Aetna member website from www.MHBP.com .
 First-time users will need to register and then go to your health dashboard.
 We're committed to giving you all the support you deserve.
-That's why we offer both digital and nurse upport, and you can move easily between the two.
-Y ou'll benefit from many digital health and wellness related programs and resources: Personal health record - organize and store your health history and information, plus get health alerts and notifications.
+That's why we offer both digital and nurse support, and you can move easily between the two.
+You'll benefit from many digital health and wellness related programs and resources: Personal health record - organize and store your health history and information, plus get health alerts and notifications.
 Health assessment - get a custom, step-by-step plan based on questions about your health and habits.
 Health Decision Support - learn about your health care and treatment options.
 Online coaching programs - find dynamic health coaching programs that give you personalized support.
 Aetna Health Dashboard - view your health information, and find entry points tot health and wellness programs and resources.
-1 Letna ITC Program also includes a Social Work Program designed to improve the quality of life by aking steps to help members locate the right resources. ocial workers can help connect plan members with community resources that can provide services to nem in times of need.
-Some examples include: local food pantries utility or rental assistance programs home-delivered meal services • support groups counseling services So ocial workers can also refer our members to Federal and State programs, such as: Social Security • Medicare • Medicaid go Our social workers are licensed and degreed professionals who work in a variety of settings, including overnment and non-profit organizations, hospitals, schools and clinics.
-Social workers also help treat nental, emotional, and behavioral issues in clinical settings.
+Aetna ITC Program also includes a Social Work Program designed to improve the quality of life by taking steps to help members locate the right resources.
+Social workers can help connect plan members with community resources that can provide services to them in times of need.
+Some examples include: local food pantries utility or rental assistance programs home-delivered meal services • support groups counseling services Social workers can also refer our members to Federal and State programs, such as: Social Security Medicare Medicarid Medicaid Our social workers are licensed and degreed professionals who work in a variety of settings, including government and non-profit organizations, hospitals, schools and clinics.
+Social workers also help treat mental, emotional, and behavioral issues in clinical settings.
+L